 Faculty in this area are: Dr. Craig Henderson and Dr. Tim Huff

 Transportation engineers are involved with the safe, rapid comfortable, convenient, economical, and environmental compatible movement of people and materials.
 Transportation infrastructure including airports, highways, ports, and railways are planned, designed, and operated by transportation engineers.

 Faculty in this area are Dr. Daniel Badoe, Dr. Steven Click, Dr. L.K.
-Crouch, and Dr. Benjamin Mohr.
+Crouch, Dr. Benjamin Mohr, and Dr. Daniel VandenBerge.